To create flows you will need to open the editor by going to editor url.

 I currently run node-red on a Raspberry Pi and use a second machine (windows 10) to create flows.

-Using The Node Red Admin User Interface (UI)
+Using The Node Red Editor (UI)

 The default view is a three column layout with nodes on the left ,the flows work space in the middle and a third column on the right.

 The third column or output pane has 4 to 5 tabs – info, debug, config, context and dashboard ( if installed).

 Note: In versions 0.19 and above there are now 5 tabs and additional tabs may be present depending on the nodes that have been installed.

 The two new ones are the configuration tab and the context tab.